 So what do you do if testing is right around the corner?
 Review the list of words by posting the anchor charts (more on anchor charts below) around the room, handing out study cards, and playing games with them.

+What else should students be prepared for?
 In addition to creating robust vocabulary with authentic reading and writing opportunities, it’s important to help students learn test-specific academic vocabulary.
 For example, do your students know the difference between analyze, evaluate, describe, and explain?
 What about citing, implying, inferring, or alluding?
-The fact is, these words will come up on a variety of text-based questions and many adults still struggle to accurately define the terms in order to provide the necessary answers.
+The fact is, these words will come up on various text-based questions and many adults still struggle to define the terms to provide necessary answers accurately.
 TEXT-BASED QUESTIONS are difficult enough without leaving your students wondering about the terms the test uses.
 They need their brain power to tackle those questions!
 Teach academic terms used in testing explicitly and provide many opportunities to practice.
 An anchor chart of frequently-used testing vocabulary may come in handy.
 Once students master the different kinds of vocabulary, they will have more confidence to answer questions.

 Meaningful Review

 - Group practice: Review your content and skills with interactive games for the whole group or small groups.
-Whether it a jeopardy-type game or basketball review, it will refresh their minds to what they learned throughout the year.
-Working in small groups making group decisions helps students study without putting too much pressure on them.
-Students who might not know a particular skill will have the opportunity to listen to their classmates’ discussions and answers.
+Whether it’s a jeopardy-type game or a basketball review, it will refresh their minds on what they learned throughout the year.
+Working in small groups and making group decisions helps students study without putting too much pressure on them.
+Students who might not know a particular skill can listen to their classmates’ discussions and answers.

 Teach Text Evidence

 When students are prepared to dive deep into a paragraph or article to find answers within the text, answering text-based questions during a standardized test is less intimidating.
 Whether you use the ACE or RACE method, students will have the tools they need to find answers within a text.
 Use the strategies from this blog: HOW TO TEACH TEXT EVIDENCE.
-Then find out what tools students will have available to them during the test.
+Then find out what tools students will have available during the test.
 Is it paper and pencil?
 Can they use a highlighter?
 Is it computerized?
 Do they have access to highlighting?
-From there, you can better instruct your students how to take these strategies and use them during the test.
+From there, you can better instruct your students on how to use these strategies during the test.

 Preview Calculators

-Depending on the student population you have and the test you’ll be proctoring, you might be using a calculator that your students are not familiar with.
+Depending on your student population and the test you’ll be proctoring, you might be using a calculator that your students are not familiar with.
 Even if your students are great at mathematical operations, many kids (and adults!) have begun to rely on their phone calculators.
-Practice some sample mathematics problems with your students starting well in advance of the test, making sure to use the type of calculator they’ll be using during testing.
+Practice some sample mathematics problems with your students starting well before the test, making sure to use the type of calculator they’ll be using during testing.
 This will help them avoid the last-minute confusion and panic that could come from using an unfamiliar device.

 Control the Environment